One way to avoid the daily struggle to get homework done and to help your

 The homework area should be neat and organized with an abundance of stationary

 has enough space and that the chair and table are at a comfortable height.

 Tutor friendly homework spaces

-If you have an in-home tutor, then the homework area should be big enough
+If you have an in-home and online tutor, then the homework area should be big enough

 The study station should be a quiet zone

 The study station should be a dedicated area in your home where homework

 happens.
 When one of your students is in the study station, they are off